 Our personalized approach aims to streamline your application process, and ensure that the Rotman Executive MBA is the right fit for your career and personal goals.
 Applicants are admitted on a rolling basis.
 Apply early as space is limited.

 1. Submit your resume to firstname.lastname@example.org

-2. We will contact you within two days to discuss your experience, career goals and next steps
+2. We will contact you to discuss your experience, career goals and next steps

 3. In-person or Skype meeting with a member of the admission team